Locksmith sitting with a homeowner at a kitchen table reviewing a written estimate

 How to Choose a Locksmith

 Five checks before you call, plus a complete red-flag guide.
-Protect yourself from scams, unlicensed operators, and price gouging.
+Tips for hiring with confidence.

 Quick Answer

-Ask for a state license number before anyone arrives, confirm a local phone number, get a written estimate with the service-call fee clearly stated, ask about non-destructive entry before any drilling starts, and pay by card with a receipt.
-These five steps prevent the majority of locksmith fraud and overcharging.
+Confirm a local phone number, get a written estimate with the service-call fee clearly stated, ask about non-destructive entry before any drilling starts, look for a licensed operator, and pay by card with a receipt.
+These five steps prevent the majority of overcharging by some operators.

 Why choosing a locksmith carefully matters

-Locksmith fraud is one of the most documented consumer scams in the US.
+Choosing the wrong locksmith is a common frustration.
 The Federal Trade Commission and Better Business Bureau both track it annually.
 The pattern is consistent: a national directory shows a low "$19 service call" price.
 You call, an unvetted subcontractor arrives, diagnoses "special tools needed" or "unusual lock type," and the final bill is $300–$600 with a demand for cash on the spot.

 Five minutes of verification before anyone arrives eliminates nearly all of this risk.
 Here is exactly what to check.